morse-simulator/morse/doc/morse/user/installation.rst

 distributions.

 Other UNIXes systems probably work as well (like FreeBSD or Apple MacOSX).
+Limited testing has been performed on OSX 10.8 with success.

 MORSE does not currently officially support Microsoft Windows, although some users reported success.
 Testers/maintainers for Windows are welcome!